Spanish flu: Fourth wave of 1920

 In the Northern Hemisphere, fears of a "recurrence" of the flu grew as fall approached.
-Experts cited the history of past flu epidemics, such as that of 1889–1890, to predict that such a recurrence a year later was not unlikely, though not all agreed.
+Experts cited past flu epidemics, such as that of 1889–1890, to predict that such a recurrence a year later was not unlikely, though not all agreed.
 In September 1919, U.S. Surgeon General Rupert Blue said a return of the flu later in the year would "probably, but by no means certainly," occur.
-France had readied a public information campaign before the end of the summer, and Britain began preparations in the fall with the manufacture of vaccine.
+France had readied a public information campaign before the end of the summer, and Britain began preparations in the autumn with the manufacture of vaccine.

-In Japan, the flu broke out again in December and spread rapidly throughout the country, a fact attributed at the time to the coming of cold weather.
-Pandemic-related measures were renewed to check the spread of the outbreak, and health authorities recommended the use of masks.
+In Japan, the flu broke out again in December and spread rapidly throughout the country, a fact attributed at the time to cold weather.
+Pandemic-related measures were renewed to check the outbreak, and health authorities recommended the use of masks.
 The epidemic intensified in the latter part of December before swiftly peaking in January.

 Between October 1919 and 23 January 1920, 780,000 cases were reported across the country, with at least 20,000 deaths recorded by that date.
-This apparently reflected "a condition of severity three times greater than for the corresponding period of" 1918–1919, during Japan's first epidemic.
+This apparently reflected "a condition of severity three times greater than for the corresponding period of" 1918–1919.
 Nonetheless, the disease was regarded as being milder than it had been the year before, albeit more infectious.
 Despite its rapid peak at the beginning of the year, the outbreak persisted throughout the winter, before subsiding in the spring.

-In the United States, there were "almost continuously isolated or solitary cases" of flu throughout the spring and summer months of 1919.
+In the United States, there were "almost continuously isolated or solitary cases" of flu throughout the spring and summer of 1919.
 An increase in scattered cases became apparent as early as September, but Chicago experienced one of the first major outbreaks of the flu beginning in the middle of January.
-The Public Health Service announced it would take steps to "localize the epidemic", but the disease was already causing a simultaneous outbreak in Kansas City and quickly spread outward from the center of the country in no clear direction.
+The Public Health Service announced it would take steps to "localize the epidemic", but the disease was already causing a simultaneous outbreak in Kansas City and quickly spread outward from the center of the country.
 A few days after its first announcement, PHS issued another assuring that the disease was under the control of state health authorities and that an outbreak of epidemic proportions was not expected.